 During the second year there is an opportunity to gain real-life experience of working in a range of organisations and supporting children and families via our work placement unit.

 Childhood studies is also a partner in Bristol Q-Step, which is part of a national initiative offering enhanced skills training in the social sciences.

 What kind of student would this course suit?

 The interdisciplinary nature of childhood studies courses makes them ideal for students from a range of different backgrounds who want to develop a holistic understanding of childhood.
-They would suit anyone who has an interest in children and their families and how they are affected by social issues and policies, and would also suit those who are interested in child psychology, sociology, education, law and social policy.
+Childhood studies at Bristol will suit anyone who has an interest in children and their families and how they are affected by social issues and policies, as well as those who are interested in child psychology, sociology, education, law and social policy.

 Our courses provide an excellent insight into childhood for those who may be considering a career in working with or for children and young people in the private, public or voluntary sectors.

-We also offer the opportunity to study the subject alongside the related area of management, in combination with quantitative research methods, or with a year of study abroad.
+We also offer the opportunity to study childhood studies alongside management or in combination with innovation or quantitative research methods.
+We also offer the opportunity to add a year of study abroad.

 How is this course taught and assessed?

 Our courses are taught by a combination of lectures and small-group seminars, which will help you to integrate your learning and see how it can be applied in practice.
 You will also work in small groups to consider current national and international issues affecting children.